WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Genetics: Inherited traits influencing acne susceptibility, gland size, sebum production, skin thickness, and immune response.

-• Lifestyle: Dietary choices, stress, sleep, hygiene, and smoking can impact blood sugar, hormone levels, cortisol, and skin health.
+• Lifestyle: Factors such as dietary choices, stress, sleep, hygiene, and smoking can impact blood sugar, hormone levels, cortisol, and skin health.

 How Vaping Influences the Skin